 Applying to Veterinary School

 Gaining admittance into veterinary school can be difficult.
 In the U.S., there are only 28 veterinary schools accredited by the American Veterinary Medical Association's (AVMA) Council on Education (www.amva.org).
-The BLS notes that only about one-third of applicants were granted admission in 2007.
+The BLS notes that less than 50% of all applicants to veterinary schools were granted admission in 2012.

 While specific admissions requirements vary by school, all applicants must take a college admissions test, such as the Graduate Record Examination (GRE).
 Most schools require applicants to use the Veterinary Medical College Application Service (www.wvma.org) to apply to school.

 After gaining admittance, students complete four years of veterinary school to earn a Doctor of Veterinary Medicine (D.V.M.).
 The first two years of veterinary school typically focus on basic science education in the classroom and laboratory.
 The final two years consist of clinical instruction, allowing students to gain hands-on experience diagnosing and treating animal diseases under the supervision of licensed veterinarians.
 Fourth-year veterinary students generally focus solely on clinical rotations in animal hospitals and private practices.

 All veterinarians in the U.S. - except for some state and federal government employees - are required to obtain licensure from their state licensing board.
 Licensing requirements vary by state, but all boards require applicants to hold D.V.M. degrees and pass the North American Veterinary Licensing Exam.
 The exam, which takes eight hours to complete, is comprised of 360 multiple-choice questions.
 Most states also require licensure applicants to pass an examination covering veterinary laws and regulations.